Hundreds to attend National 2nd Amendment Rally in Raleigh

 "We're all after the same thing, we all want it to stop, it's just how do we get there," Thompson said.
 "Ultimately, we all support the freedom of speech... the constitution especially as a whole, but also the second amendment to where we do not want to ban firearms," says Blackwelder.

 Blackwelder says he's pro-state's rights in terms of weapons and restrictions.
-He believes its a state's right to vote on restrictions on certain firearms or accessories (like bump stocks).
+He believes it's a state's right to vote on restrictions on certain firearms or accessories (like bump stocks).

-It's important to note that, per North Carolina law, it is ilegal to carry at a permitted rally so attendees this weekend cannot be armed.
+It's important to note that, per North Carolina law, it is illegal to carry at a permitted rally so attendees this weekend cannot be armed.